Koinly vs Cointracker Crypto Tax Software? The Winner Is?

-One of the largest problems with crypto is figuring out how taxes work and 2 of the leading software is going to be Koinly and Cointracker.
+One of the largest problems with crypto is figuring out how taxes work, and 2 of the leading software are Koinly and Cointracker.

-What both of these products do is scan all your wallets, exchanges and then creates a report telling you what you owe in taxes and can even import them into Turbo Tax or Tax Act.
+What both of these products do is scan all your wallets, exchanges, and then create a report telling you what you owe in taxes, and can even import them into Turbo Tax or Tax Act.

 Trying to figure out crypto taxes on your own can be a royal pain in the ass, so both of these products can be a lifesaver.